Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Conclusions

 \section{Conclusions}

-In this paper, we present a method for validating feasible clustering solutions.
-Specifically, we propose an approach that provides optimality guarantees for large-scale MSSC by leveraging the concept of the anticlustering problem—i.e., the problem of partitioning a set of objects into groups with high intra-group dissimilarity and low inter-group dissimilarity.
-This auxiliary problem guides the application of a divide-and-conquer strategy, enabling the decomposition of the original problem into smaller, more manageable subproblems.
-These subproblems are generated through a heuristic iterative method named \textsc{AVOC} and the sum of their MSSC values provides a lower bound on the optimal MSSC for the entire problem.

 We conducted experiments on synthetic instances with 10,000 points and real-world datasets ranging from 4,000 to 18,000 points.
 The computational results demonstrate that the proposed method effectively provides an optimality measure for very large-scale instances.
-The optimality gaps, defined as the percentage difference between the MSSC of the clustering solution and the lower bound on the optimal value, remain below 3\% in all cases except for one instance, where the gap reaches approximately 4\%.
+The optimality gaps, defined as the percentage difference between the MSSC of the clustering solution and the lower bound on the optimal value, remain below 3\% in all cases.
 However, many instances exhibit significantly smaller gaps, while computational times remain manageable, averaging around two hours.
 To the best of our knowledge, no other method exists that can produce (small) optimality gaps on large-scale instances.

-While our approach can in principle be applied to datasets of any size, the current implementation has been tested up to instances with about 18,000 points.
-Scaling to hundreds of thousands or millions of observations remains a challenge, as the tractability of the subproblems is the limiting factor.
-In fact, for very large datasets, a huge number of anticlusters $T$ is typically required to keep each subproblem of manageable size.
-As a consequence, the quality of the lower bound obtained through the procedure may deteriorate, since each subproblem contributes less effectively to the global bound.
-Future improvements may come from more powerful exact solvers for medium-sized MSSC, enhanced parallelization, and further strategies to handle unbalance between clusters.
+While our approach can in principle be applied to datasets of any size, the current implementation has been tested on instances with up to about 18,000 points.
+Scaling to datasets with hundreds of thousands or millions of observations remains challenging, as the tractability of the subproblems becomes the limiting factor.
+In such settings, a large number of anticlusters $T$ is required to keep each subproblem manageable, which may in turn deteriorate the quality of the lower bound, since each subproblem contributes less effectively to the global bound.
+Future improvements in this direction may come from more powerful exact solvers for medium-sized MSSC instances and from enhanced parallelization strategies. { A further limitation of the proposed methodology lies in the dependence of the bound quality on how well the clustering structure is preserved across the anticlusters.
+As highlighted by the theoretical analysis in Section~3, the gap is driven by the discrepancy between the global centroids and those induced within the anticlusters.
+When clusters are well separated, this discrepancy is small, and the resulting bounds are tight.
+However, in more challenging settings, such as datasets with overlapping clusters or high noise levels, this condition may not hold, leading to weaker bounds.
+This effect is particularly critical in the presence of different cluster sizes, as smaller clusters may be poorly represented within the anticlusters.
+Although the validity of the lower bound is not affected, its quality may deteriorate in such cases.